Blood sugar 987 mg/dl (54.77mmol/l) after eating - is that good or bad?

 Very High Blood Sugar (Hyperglycemia / Dangerous)

-Your blood sugar level (2 hours) after eating should always be below 140mg/dl but not fall below 80mg/dl.
+Your blood sugar level (up to 2 hours) after eating should always be below 140mg/dl but not fall below 80mg/dl.

 • Age 50 and under: Less than 140 mg/dl